Signal Processing on Graphs: Causal Modeling of Unstructured Data: Introduction

-In many problems, the first issue to address is inferring the unknown relations between entities from the data~\cite{meinshausen_high-dimensional_2006}.
-Early work include dimensionality reduction approaches such as \cite{Roweis00,Tenenbaum22122000}.
-This paper focus on this problem for time-series data, estimating the network structure in the form of a possibly directed, weighted adjacency matrix~$\A$.
-Current work on estimating network structure largely associates graph structure with assuming that the process supported by the graph is Markov~\cite{ravikumar_high-dimensional_2011}.
+This paper focuses on estimating the network structure capturing the dependencies among time series in the form of a possibly directed, weighted adjacency matrix~$\A$.
+Current work on estimating network structure largely associates it with assuming that the process supported by the graph is Markov along the edges~\cite{meinshausen_high-dimensional_2006,ravikumar_high-dimensional_2011} or aims to recover causality~\cite{bolstad_causal_2011} in the sense popularized by Granger~\cite{granger_investigating_1969}.
 Our work instead associates the graph with causal network effects, drawing inspiration from the Discrete Signal Processing on Graphs (\DSPG)~framework~\cite{sandryhaila_discrete_2013,sandryhaila_discrete_2014}.

-We first provide a brief overview of the concepts and notations underlying the \DSPG~ theory in section~\ref{sec:DSPG}.
-Then we introduce related prior work in section~\ref{sec:Prior} and our new network process in section~\ref{sec:GP}.
+We provide a brief overview of the concepts and notations underlying \DSPG~and then introduce related prior work in section~\ref{sec:Prior} and our new network process in section~\ref{sec:CGP}.
 Next, we present algorithms to infer the network structure from data generated by such processes in section~\ref{sec:Estim}.
+We provide analysis on the convergence of our algorithms and the performance of the models for prediction in section~\ref{sec:Conv}.
 Finally, we show simulation results in section~\ref{sec:Exp} and conclude the paper in section~\ref{sec:Concl}.